joshua-lee-sf/BeatMeUp/README.md

 ## Technical Implementations

+My app can be broken into 3 main important functions, creating and drawing the visualizer, obtaining music, and the user customization aspect.
+The snippets below show how each part of the code was implemented.

 ## Animating the bars:
 I run this code under an event listener to listen for an `audioElement` to play.
 If the  `audioElement` is playing, then this code runs.
 It also takes in consideration the `shape` that was selected ine step 1 in the instructions and runs the specific `drawerFunc` function for the shape.